WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

     dotnet run
     ```

-## Access peripherals from a Blazor server app
+## Access peripherals from a Blazor Server app

-You'll decide on the architecture of your Blazor application but a common pattern is to create view models to support razor pages.
+When structuring your Blazor Server application, a common pattern is to create view models to support Razor pages.

-Below is example code to present sensor data for a `BME680` atmospheric sensor.
+Below is an example to present sensor data for a `BME680` atmospheric sensor.

 ![Meadow.Blazor running in a web browser](meadow_blazor.jpg)

-1. Create a view model that exposes your data as public properties along with a `StateChanged` `Action`.
-Note the use `Resolver.Services` to access the peripherals you registed in `MeadowApplication`.
+1. Create a view model that exposes sensor data as public properties and includes a `StateChanged` `Action`.
+Note the use of `Resolver.Services` to access the peripherals you registered in `MeadowApplication`.

     ```csharp
     using Meadow.Foundation.Sensors.Atmospheric;